 Courses In Management Science (MSC)

-2331 Statistical Analysis for Business and Economics (3-0).
-Introduction to statistical analysis including such topics as: descriptive statistics, probability distributions, sampling, statistical inference, correlation and regression analysis, and time series and index numbers.
-(Formerly Business Administration 4331.)
-Prerequisite: Mathematics 1312 or equivalent.
+2331 Applied Business Statistics (3-0).
+Introduction to statistical analysis including such topics as: descriptive statistics, probability distributions, sampling, statistical inference, and correlation and regression analysis.

 Prerequisites: Business Computer Information Systems 1305 and Mathematics 1324.

 3332 Data Analytics (3-0).
 An introduction and overview of information resources commonly used in business including secondary and syndicated data resources.
 The focus of the course is enabling students to identify, locate, analyze, and report on business data sources both qualitatively and quantitatively.